Nytra/ResoniteHeadlessToolPermissionKickCrashFix/README.md

 This mod fixes the non-builder grabbing builder crash bug.

 It must be installed on the Resonite Headless Server which is hosting the session for it to work.
+Does nothing if installed on a regular client.

 This is the specific issue it addresses (From Neos GitHub): https://github.com/Neos-Metaverse/NeosPublic/issues/1693